John Watts (British Army officer): Borneo

 In September 1963 the British embassy in Jakarta was stormed by angry Sukarno-supporting crowds.
-The crowds were confronted by the bagpipe-playing British Military Attaché, Rory Muir Walker, who coincidentally had been awarded an MC as Watts’ second in command at Jebel Akhdar.
+The crowds were confronted by the bagpipe-playing British Military Attaché, Rory Muir Walker, who coincidentally had been awarded the MC as Watts's second in command at Jebel Akhdar.
 The embassy was badly damaged.
 In an atmosphere of rising tension, the Indonesian government sent regular and elite soldiers (some of whom had been trained by US Special Forces) to fight alongside the border gangs in Borneo, and then in late 1964 trebled the strength of its forces, ‘outnumbering several times’ the British troops stationed there.
 It was against this backdrop that a third SAS squadron was requested by General Walter Walker, the Director of Operations in Borneo.

 The CO of 22 SAS, John Woodhouse, who was a veteran of Malaya and architect of the SAS selection process, ensured that Watts was chosen to train and lead the new (re-formed) B Squadron.
-Timing was tight: conventional wisdom was that it took no less than three years to fully train an SAS soldier; all of B Squadron’s troopers were new recruits.
+Timing was tight: conventional wisdom was that it took no less than three years to fully train an SAS soldier; all of B Squadron's troopers were new recruits.
 During training in the UK, reports were received from Borneo of increasing Indonesian aggression and SAS actions in which men had been killed.
 D Squadron arrived home exhausted.
 Watts took his new recruits to Brunei for final jungle training in October 1964, then in November started operations as part of the highly classified Operation Claret.